aaanh/aaanh/README.md

 (Please don't actually call the number, it's just for fun 😂) -->
-I'm a big sucker for system design, backend dev, DevOps, web technologies, and cloud architectures.
+I'm a big sucker for system design, microservices backend, DevSecOps, web technologies, and cloud architectures.

 At school, I'm an undergraduate student and currently researching ML/AI/XAI services.

-Activities on GitHub are on hiatus.

 <hr/>